amirgamil/lispy/README.md

 - [x] Tail call optimization
 - [x] Lists with a core library that supports functional operations like `map`, `reduce`, `range` and several more
 - [x] Hash maps
+- [x] A meta-circular interpreter to run a (more barebones) version of itself at `tests/interpreter.py`

 ## High Level Overview
 Lispy is written as a tree-walk interpreter in Go with a recursive-descent parser.
 It also has a separate lexer, although most Lisp dialects are simple enough to parse that the lexing and parsing can be combined into one stage.